The ReVe Festival 2022 – Feel My Rhythm

-The ReVe Festival 2022 – Feel My Rhythm is the fifth special extended play and thirteenth overall by South Korean girl group Red Velvet, released by SM Entertainment on March 21, 2022, to commemorate the birthday of German Baroque music composer J.S.
+The ReVe Festival 2022 – Feel My Rhythm (occasionally referred just as Feel My Rhythm) is the fifth special extended play and thirteenth overall by South Korean girl group Red Velvet, released by SM Entertainment on March 21, 2022, to commemorate the birthday of German Baroque music composer J.S.
 Bach.
-It contains six tracks, including the lead single "Feel My Rhythm", in three physical versions, two "ReVe" versions with different covers and the "Orgel" version.
+It consists of six tracks, including the lead single "Feel My Rhythm", in three physical versions, two "ReVe" versions with different covers and the "Orgel" version.

 Background and release

 Red Velvet first hinted they would be making a comeback at SM Entertainment's New Year's concert, SM Town Live 2022.
 On February 18, 2022, an official from their label revealed that the group was preparing an album and aiming for a March release.
 Before the group's comeback, they were initially scheduled to hold a special live concert called 2022 The ReVe Festival: Prologue at the SK Handball Stadium in Seoul Olympic Park from March 19–20; however, the event was postponed when members Irene, Joy, and Yeri tested positive for COVID-19 on March 14.
 The EP's title is a continuation of and sequel to the group's music festival concept, The ReVe Festival, after which they named three releases in 2019.
 "ReVe" takes its name from Red Velvet and the word for "dream" and "fantasy" in French.

 On March 2, the title of the group's EP, The ReVe Festival 2022 – Feel My Rhythm, was announced.
 Its physical release comes in two "ReVe" versions of different designs and the "Orgel" version.
 The EP features six songs in a variety of genres, including lead single "Feel My Rhythm".
 By March 7, a schedule poster was released through the group's various social media accounts, containing a variety of content release schedules related to the EP.
 Starting on March 8, teaser images of the group were sequentially released.
 The EP itself was released on March 21.